-The principles governing the remuneration of the management boards of Erste Group Bank AG and of consolidated material subsidiaries are specified in the remuneration policy of Erste Group Bank AG at Group level, including in particular the definition and evaluation of performance criteria.
+The principles governing the remuneration of the management board of Erste Group Bank AG and of the management boards of consolidated material subsidiaries are specified in the remuneration policy of Erste Group Bank AG at Group level, including in particular the definition and evaluation of performance criteria.

-The contractual maximum value of performance-linked payments to management board members shall not exceed 100% of the fixed salaries.
+The contractual maximum value of performance-linked payments to management board members is 100% of the fixed salaries.

 The performance criteria and their impact on the variable remuneration of the management board of Erste Group Bank AG are defined at the beginning of the year by the supervisory board following consultations with the responsible organisational units (Group Strategy and Group Human Resources).
 Management board members must achieve defined performance criteria at both company level and individual level.
 The first criterion is Erste Group's overall performance.
-For the year 2018, target achievement is measured by reference to the following indicators: compliance with capital and liquidity requirements, net profit and operating result minus risk cost and customer experiences.
+For the year 2019, target achievement is measured by reference to the following indicators: compliance with capital and liquidity requirements, net profit and operating result minus risk cost, cost/income ratio and customer experiences.
 The second performance criterion is the achievement of individual objectives.
-For 2018 these are, for example, operating result minus risk cost, return on tangible equity, risk costs, NPL ratio and strategic goals depending on areas of responsibilities.
+For 2019, these are, for example, operating result, return on tangible equity, risk costs, NPL ratio, riskweighted assets and strategic goals depending on areas of responsibilities.